jrsykes/2020_gene_expression_study/README.md

 _e.g._

 		pyhton3 hoonah.py ~/dat/data.csv ~/hoonah_WD ~/software/hoonah fryphilipj

+If you have large data set, you can run as many instances of hoonah as you like and they will not interfear with each other.
+Multiple instances will also never download more that three libraries simultainiously or run more than two transcriptome assemblers (usually one) at a time.
+There are two good reasons for this.
+A. You won't use up all of the band width or compute resources on a shared cluster. _Being a good neighbour!_ and B. When analysing both paired and single end sequences for one species, this means that hoonah can choose the best transcriptome before progressing.

 7. Once the above analysis is complete, which may atke several weeks depending on your resources and the number of libraries that you include, it is time to run cali.py
 	1. Create a working directory (call it what you like) and within it, two subdirectories names 'in' and 'out'.